 We welcome your feedback on this update and on our transformation journey.
 If you would like to get in touch, please contact us by email at firstname.lastname@example.org.

-We have recently presented our research at the 2019 Royal Statistical Society Conference, the British Society for Population Studies Conference and the Migration Statistics User Forum.
-You can also see us at the upcoming International Conference on Administrative Data Research and the 2020 International Forum on Migration Statistics in Cairo.
+We have recently presented our research at the 2019 Royal Statistical Society Conference, the British Society for Population Studies Conference, the Migration Statistics User Forum and the International Conference on Administrative Data Research and the 2020 International Forum on Migration Statistics in Cairo.

 We are also working with local authorities, experts from academia and other government departments through invited engagement groups to help shape and quality assure our work.
 Additionally, we are engaging with other National Statistical Institutes (NSIs) across the UK and internationally to share experiences and seek feedback on our plans.Back to table of contents